Physical-Mobility In The Pedestal

 The secondary screening building is a gray building which a park ranger is standing in front of

-Visitors enter the Statue of Liberty through this building.
+Visitors enter the Statue of Liberty through the Secondary Screening building.

 NPS

-When you are ready to enjoy visiting the inside of the Statue of Liberty, work your way towards the secondary screening building.
+When you are ready to enjoy visiting the inside of the Statue of Liberty, work your way toward the secondary screening building (shown to the left).
 Traveling from the Flagpole Plaza towards the statue, you will go left as you approach the monument.
 On the left of the walkway are lockers for items not permitted inside and on the right is the secondary screening building to enter the pedestal.
 It is here you will be greeted by a ranger to whom you will present your tickets.

 Rows of lockers on Liberty Island

-Lockers are available on Liberty Island to secure items not allowed inside.
+Lockers are available on Liberty Island to secure items not allowed inside the monument.

 NPS